andrewsmallbone/phatio-ideas/HD44780/index.md

 <iframe width="560" height="315" style="display: block; margin-left: auto; margin-right: auto" src="http://www.youtube-nocookie.com/embed/BDEfdRqanss" frameborder="0" allowfullscreen></iframe>

 The phatIO driver is still fairly basic, uses the full 8-bit databus and just maps the HD44780 display RAM to file, but does provide ability to process newlines automatically.
-An updated driver will be posted later with support for 4-bit databus and using custom fonts
+An updated driver will be posted later with support for 4-bit databus and using custom fonts.

 Copy run.lio in the resources sidebar to your phatIO device (from the sidebar or browse the [repository](http://www.github.com/phatio/ideas/HD44780/resources/))